FBI agents search house of Petraeus' former mistress

-CHARLOTTE, N.C.
-Nov 12 FBI agents searched the North Carolina house of Paula Broadwell on Monday, signaling renewed activity in the investigation that revealed her extramarital affair with CIA Director David Petraeus that led to his resignation.
+CHARLOTTE, North Carolina FBI agents searched the North Carolina house of Paula Broadwell on Monday, signaling renewed activity in the investigation that revealed her extramarital affair with CIA Director David Petraeus that led to his resignation.

 Agents entered the house in Charlotte, North Carolina, carrying boxes around 9:00 p.m.
 (0200 GMT Tuesday) and were still there almost two hours later.